changluise3-wq/Doki-Supermarket-Fullstack/README.md

 ## Installation
 1. Clone the repository.
-2. Install dependencies: `npm install`.
+2. Open frontend terminal and Install dependencies: `npm install`.
+3. Open backend terminal and Install dependencies:`npm install dotenv`.
-3. Import `doki.sql` into your MySQL server.
+4. Import `doki.sql` into your MySQL server.
-4. Duplicate `.env.example` and rename it to `.env`.
+5. Duplicate `.env.example` and rename it to `.env`.
-5. Fill in your local MySQL password in the `.env` file.
+6. Fill in your local MySQL password in the `.env` file.
-6. Start backend: `node server.js`.
+7. Start backend: `node server.js`.
-7. Start frontend: `npm run dev`.
+8. Start frontend: `npm run dev`.

 ---